QtPyHammer-devs/QtPyHammer/README.md

 It's recommended to use a python virtual environment to preserve the version of dependencies, here's how you do that:

 First, open a terminal in the QtPyHammer folder
-Then, create a new python virtual environment
+Then, create a new python(3.8+) virtual environment
 (Linux users may need to install python-venv first)
 `$ python -m venv venv`
 Activate your new virtual environment